Healthy Grocery List for Liver Lovers

 Fresh and/or in season

 Free of added sugar (read the ingredients on the label).
-Avoid foods containing high fructose corn syrup.
+Avoid foods containing high fructose corn syrup or agave.

 Free of hydrogenated vegetable oils and/or trans-fatty acids